American Association of Neurological Surgeons: Patient information and public outreach

-On its website, the AANS presents information relevant to patients regarding a number of neurosurgical ailments and treatments.
-In addition to its efforts during National Neurosurgery Awareness Week (which is held in conjunction with the AANS Annual Scientific Meeting and heightens public awareness on topics such as stroke), the AANS also spearheads Neurosurgery Outreach Month every August, touting the importance of concussion and head-injury prevention at the start of a new school year and season for student athletes.
+The AANS offers resources on its website to education patients about neurosurgical conditions and treatments.
+Every August, the AANS organizes Neurosurgery Awareness Month, this initiative aims to promote neurological safety and increase public understanding of critical neurosurgical conditions, including stroke prevention and treatment.

 Education

 The AANS offers its members a number of educational opportunities, mostly through courses held around the country at various times of the year.
 Topics include practice management, oral board preparation, maintenance of certification, and resident education.
 Course offerings also extend to mid-level practitioners such as nurses and physician assistants.

 Annual meeting

 The AANS has held an Annual Scientific Meeting every year since its 1932 inception except twice; in 1945 due to World War II, and in 2020 due to the COVID-19 pandemic.
 The 2021 meeting was exclusively virtual, also due to the pandemic.